Heg0Dmsk/katacoda-scenarios/README.md

 ### [Persisting Data inside Containers](https://www.katacoda.com/heg0dmsk/scenarios/data-persistence-in-containers)

 - university project for the datawarehouse course
 - Data inside containers is ephemeral.
 Therefore it is crucial to pesist the data in order to prevent data loss.
 This Katacoda shows a few examples on how to do so.
-The examples include
+The examples includes
   - Docker
   - Kubernetes (K8S)